310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
-Midori-kun, what about mine?
+Midori-kun, what ‘bout mine?
 Anego also approved of it, so I’m pretty confident of it~♪

 Anego?
 If you keep shaking your head like that, the blood will get to your head, y’know?
 You’ve been acting weird since a while ago.